The Shaggy D.A.: Background

-The Shaggy D.A. is a sequel to The Shaggy Dog.
-The Shaggy Dog had been at that point the most profitable film produced by Walt Disney Productions and heavily influenced the studio's live-action film production for the next two decades.
+The Shaggy D.A. is a sequel to The Shaggy Dog, which had been the most profitable film produced by Walt Disney Productions to that point and heavily influenced the studio's live-action film production for the next two decades.
 Using a formula of placing supernatural and/or fantastical forces within everyday mid-twentieth century American life, the studio was able to create a long series of "gimmick comedies" (a term coined by Disney historian and film critic Leonard Maltin) with enough action to keep children entertained and a touch of light satire to engage their adult chaperones.
 Using television actors on their summer hiatus— who were familiar to audiences but did not necessarily have enough clout to receive over-the-title billing (or a large fee) from another major studio— was one way these comedies were produced inexpensively; they also tended to use the same sets from the Disney backlot.
 This allowed Walt Disney Productions a low-risk scenario for production; any of these films could easily make back their investment just from moderate attendance, and they could also be packaged on the successful Disney anthology television series The Wonderful World of Disney (some of these films were expressly structured for this purpose).

 Occasionally, one of these inexpensive comedies would become a runaway success and place at or near the top of the box office for their respective release year (e.g., The Absent-Minded Professor, The Love Bug).
 The initial release of The Shaggy Dog in 1959 grossed more than $9 million on a budget of less than $1 million, and also performed very strongly on a 1967 re-release.